vipul2802/o365hq.com/content/blog/Azure Active Directory.md

 the user is required to verify their alternate contact info only first time.
 Once set up, their phone or authenticator app will alert them to react to the [MFA]{.caps} challenge.
-If the user is licensed to Office 365 apps, those will be displayed on their Access Panel.
+If the user is licensed to Microsoft 365 apps, those will be displayed on their Access Panel.
-Office 365 and Azure Active Directory integration allows a company to place apps assigned to the user on the launcher in Office 365.
+Microsoft 365 and Azure Active Directory integration allows a company to place apps assigned to the user on the launcher in Microsoft 365.

 ![](https://o365hq.com/images/436.png)